10 Best Tasting Protein Bars Tested & Compared

-We looked at: taste, amount and type of protein, were minerals and vitamins also in the bar? low carb, no GMO ingredients, amounts of sugar, artificial sweeteners, convenient packaging and cost.
+We looked at: taste, amount and type of protein, were minerals and vitamins also in the bar? low carb, no GMO ingredients, amounts of sugar, artificial sweeteners, convenient packaging, and cost.

-Taste figured highly, runners are smart to take protein after a rigorous run and it would not be nice if the bar was unpleasant too taste.
-This is possible through too much sugar, too much protein or artificial sweeteners in the bar.
+Taste figured highly, runners are smart to take protein after a rigorous run and it would not be nice if the bar was unpleasant to taste.
+This is possible with too much sugar, too much protein or artificial sweeteners in the bar.
 Some bars have a high level of calcium in the product and this can be tasted, the taste though not overly unpleasant, it’s not very appealing.
 Makers of protein bars have a challenge when it comes to taste, they have to achieve the right blend of products into the bar to achieve a pleasant taste which should appeal to all people, this really is not an easy task to achieve.

-Amount and type of protein: we needed to compare the different bars to ascertain just how much protein each type of bar contains, the point of the bar is to feed taxed muscles after exercise, if the bar does not contain enough protein this aim will not be achieved.
-If there is too much protein in the bar the higher amount can effect the taste though this depends on the source of the protein in the bar, soya, meat etc?
+Amount and type of protein: we needed to compare the different bars to ascertain just how much protein each type of bar contains, the point of the bar is to feed taxed muscles after exercise if the bar does not contain enough protein this aim will not be achieved.
+If there is too much protein in the bar the higher amount can affect the taste though this depends on the source of the protein in the bar, soya, meat etc?
 If a bar contains too much protein it could be that the product cost more money even though the excess protein will not really benefit the runner.

 Were minerals and vitamins also in the bar? and if yes why?
 What types of vitamins and minerals, the purpose for including them and how these interact with the consumption of protein?
 Are there any know benefits?
 An excess of vitamins and minerals in a bar will simply be excreted from the body and serve no beneficial purpose.

 Carbohydrates: What types of carbohydrates are in the bar and in what amounts?
-Carbohydrates give energy so after a tough run it must feel nice to be given a boost of energy.
+Carbohydrates give energy so after a tough run, it must feel nice to be given a boost of energy.
 We wanted to know how effective and useful the inclusion of any carbohydrates will be and if this had any impact on the cost of the bar or the amount of protein?